starrhorne/chip8-rust/README.md

 At the time I'm writing this, I'm pretty new to Rust so it may not be 100% idiomatic.
 You can reach me on twitter @StarrHorne, or by opening an issue on this repo.

+## Credits

+Most of the SDL-related code was taken from the sdl2 crate's documentation and examples.
+I also used Mike Zaby's [rust chip8 repository](https://github.com/mikezaby/chip-8.rs) as a reference, though I didn't use any of his code.